Skip to content

 How to Find Compassion for Our Enemies | The world’s future depends on all of us learning how to find compassion for our enemies.
 Find out what compassion truly is and how to cultivate it.

-Several well-intentioned activists felt so passionate about their cause, they’d create more harm than good.
-I couldn’t fathom why they justified shaming and even violence.
+I met well-intentioned activists who felt so passionate about their cause, they’d create more harm than good.
+They projected their rage, shaming others and promoting violence.

-How could we possibly achieve peace through conflict?
+I thought, How could we possibly achieve peace through hatred?

-But all of this conflict served a greater purpose.
+But all this conflict served a greater purpose.

-Little by little, I learned how to cultivate kindness and compassion.
-I discovered how our inner turmoil creates outer conflicts—and a fractured world.
+I slowly learned how to cultivate kindness and compassion.
+I discovered how our inner turmoil creates outer conflicts and a fractured world.
 And how urgent it is to lay down arms and seek understanding.

 We all have a Mr. Hyde